-- 17.1 A suitably qualified accountant, not being a Councillor or an "associate" of a Councillor as defined under the Corporations Act 2001 (Cth), must be appointed each year by the SRC as the auditor of the Association to carry out an annual audit on the books, records and accounts of the Association. - 17.2 The SRC must not appoint the same person as auditor of the Association for more than three consecutive years. - 17.3 The SRC must procure that the auditor of the Association produce a report on the audit to the SRC within four months following the end of the Association's financial year. - 17.4 The auditor may, at their discretion, carry out such inspections of the books and accounts of the Association as they deem necessary to fulfil their duties.
-The SRC must provide the auditor with such timely access to the books, records and accounts of the Association as requested by the auditor. - 17.5 The SRC must provide a copy of the auditor's report to the University Council within 29 days from receipt of the report. - 17.6 Subject to the auditor's report being formally tabled and noted at a meeting of the University Council, the SRC must provide the auditor's report to the editorial team of Vertigo, for publication in the next issue of Vertigo.
+17.1 A suitably qualified accountant, not being a Councillor or an "associate" of a Councillor as defined under the Corporations Act 2001 (Cth), must be appointed

+- each year by the SRC as the auditor of the Association to carry out an annual audit on the books, records and accounts of the Association. - 17.2 The SRC must not appoint the same person as auditor of the Association for more than three consecutive years. - 17.3 The SRC must procure that the auditor of the Association produce a report on the audit to the SRC within four months following the end of the Association's financial year. - The auditor may, at their discretion, carry out such inspections of the books and accounts of the Association as they deem necessary to fulfil their duties.
+The SRC must provide the auditor with such timely access to the books, records and accounts of the Association as requested by the auditor. - 17.5 The SRC must provide a copy of the auditor's report to the University Council within 29 days from receipt of the report. - 17.6 Subject to the auditor's report being formally tabled and noted at a meeting of the University Council, the SRC must ensure that the auditor's report is published on the UTS Students' Association website.